aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to FODS via Java or Online App" h2="On Premise Java API to convert OTT to FODS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of feature-rich APIs that enables developers to easily manipulate and convert documents.
+It provides a simple two-step process for converting OTT (Open Text Template) to FODS (Formatted Office Document Set).

+The first step is to export OTT to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document manipulation and conversion API that enables developers to create, edit, convert, and print documents without using Microsoft Word.
+It supports a wide range of document formats, including OTT, HTML, DOC, DOCX, and many more.
+With Aspose.Words for Java, developers can easily convert OTT to HTML with just a few lines of code.

+The second step is to convert HTML to FODS using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including HTML, XLS, XLSX, and FODS.
+With Aspose.Cells for Java, developers can easily convert HTML to FODS with just a few lines of code.

- Converting OTT to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+In conclusion, Aspose.Total for Java provides a simple two-step process for converting OTT to FODS.
+By using Aspose.Words for Java, developers can easily export OTT to HTML.
+And by using Aspose.Cells for Java, developers can easily convert HTML to FODS.
+With Aspose.Total for Java, developers can quickly and easily manipulate and convert documents with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}